 This section expands upon some of the more complicated terms relating to apartment purchases (see also the Real Estate Terminology page).
 It assumes a basic understanding of the operation of Finnish housing companies.

-Rahoitusvastike If the housing company has a loan, and you do not pay the velaton myyntihinta at the time of purchase - thus freeing the apartment of debt to the housing company - this will be your monthly payment towards the housing company loan.
+• Rahoitusvastike: If the housing company has a loan, and you do not pay the velaton myyntihinta at the time of purchase - thus freeing the apartment of debt to the housing company - rahoitusvastike will be your monthly payment towards the housing company loan.

 When buying an apartment it's important to check whether any building/renovation work has already been agreed upon for the near future; if it has, the rahoitusvastike will be increasing!